 USTA League Tennis has grown exponentially across the country, providing the perfect combination of competition and social opportunity for adults eighteen and over at all levels of ability.
 It is the nation’s largest recreational tennis program, and Connecticut, with the support of USTA New England, competes impressively at all levels of play.

 The beauty of USTA League Tennis is that there is a place for everyone, whether brand new to tennis or experienced players seeking to compete well after high school and college playing days are over.
 ADVERTISEMENT Tennis is a lifetime sport with over 325,000 players nationwide participating in adult tennis leagues.

-Leagues are organized for competitive team match play for women, men and mixed doubles.
-Teams are organized and scheduled for local competition throughout the year based on the NTRP rating system to ensure that you compete with players at your level, with ratings evaluated once a year, to keep the competition on an equal footing.
+Tennis leagues are organized for competitive team match play for women, men and mixed doubles.
+Adult tennis eeams are organized and scheduled for local competition throughout the year based on the NTRP rating system to ensure that you compete with players at your level, with ratings evaluated once a year, to keep the competition on an equal footing.

 Connecticut is an active tennis state considering its size, and has leagues in three local areas: Eastern, Northern and Southern.

 Whether you are a hopeful new player, a recreational player, or a former player who wants to make time for tennis again, Connecticut league tennis welcomes you.
 You’ll make new friends, sharpen your skills on the court, and find out why USTA league players come back year after year.